MathematicusLucian/Data-Visualisation-PoliceAPI-McDonalds-Haversine-Formula/README.md

 ![graph](./assets/img/distance-of-mcdonalds-fr.png)

-Crime is clearly higher within the vicinity of a McDonalds, but correlation is weak due to many outliers.
+Crime is clearly higher within a mile of a McDonalds, but there is a MackShack within a mile of almost anywhere in Londonium.
+The correlation is weak due to many outliers, and in fact, when in the vicinity of store, that is under a mile, the crime rate is lower.

 However, as plotting the crime incidents to a map reveals most areas of London have faced some form of anti-social crime, the prescence of two extremes is peculiar, even impossible.
 Some instances could be away from a store but 8 miles is unrealistic.
 I suggest that this is rather due to the two datasets (crime incidents, and store locations) having different boundaries.